 Jesus' baptism marked the beginning of a new creation, a new age, the start of a new way for God to express his love for his people.
 Here we are near the beginning of the church year, the start of a new calendar year, another year in the cycle of the life of the church.
 What better time to celebrate anew what God has done for us in Christ, to celebrate his gift of the Holy Spirit to us?
-What better time is there for us, renewed, re-energized, re-commissioned to set out on a new journey of ministry and mission?
+What better time is there for us, renewed, reenergized, re-commissioned to set out on a new journey of ministry and mission?
 None of us can see with precise clarity what lies down that path, but every one of us can be assured that we can and will travel it both empowered and protected by the Spirit.

-Over the next few months and years we expect, with God's help, to wend our way through new and challenging yet exciting transitions in the life of Central Church.
-We have the opportunity not only to rebuild the foundation of our building, but also to build on the foundation of our existing vision and to extend it as we find ourselves called.
-We expect to move forward in the kingdom drawing upon the strengths and talents and energies and power that we share as gifts from God.
+Over the next couple of months we intend, with God's help, to embark on several new ministries, to build on the foundation of our existing vision and to extend it as we find ourselves called.
+We expect to move forward down one of the paths in the kingdom drawing upon the strengths and talents and energies and power that we share as gifts from God.
 Some parts of this journey may at times seem difficult, or challenging.
 There will be times when we feel overwhelmed by the changes, and the path will seem terribly unfamiliar.
 Other times we will be so overwhelmed by the sheer joy of working in God's kingdom, empowered by his Holy Spirit, working hand in hand with Christ that we will no longer notice that it's a new and different path.
-Through it all we can count upon Christ's promise of His being there with us, upon his promise of power from that ultimate source of all renewable energy, upon Christ's promise of the comfort and sustaining power of God's Holy Spirit.
+Through it all we can count upon Christ's promise of His being there with us, upon his promise of power from the source of all power, upon his promise of the comfort and sustaining power of God's Holy Spirit.

-Who knows where this new journey will lead?
+Who knows where such a new start would lead?
 God knows.
 Christ knows.
 The Holy Spirit knows.
 We don't know, and can't know, so we take it as an article of faith that we will be both guided and protected in our journey.
 But before we set out on this new path, there is one other important point Luke wanted us to note, and that is that the Holy Spirit descended upon Jesus while he was praying.
 The prayer life of Jesus was very important to Luke, because he makes many references to it, but not the prayer life of Jesus alone.
 Just as Jesus was in prayer when the Holy Spirit descended, so the church, awaiting the promised power of the Spirit, was (Acts 1:8,14) and should continue to be in constant prayer.

-Let us then, emboldened by Christ's promises and empowered by the Holy Spirit, prayerfully set off in this new journey in the ministry of Jesus, the same Jesus proclaimed Son of God at his baptism, and proclaimed Christ the Saviour at his resurrection.
+Let us then, emboldened by Christ's promises and empowered by the Holy Spirit, prayerfully set out to join in the ministry of Jesus, the same Jesus proclaimed Son of God at his baptism, and proclaimed Christ the Saviour at his resurrection.